Prevention and Community Health

 75+

-peer-reviewed publications on which faculty, staff and students served as either the lead or senior author
+peer-reviewed publications with faculty, staff, or students as lead or senior authors

 DEPARTMENT HIGHLIGHTS

-• Twenty-two master’s and doctoral students from PCH received awards for their research at both the Milken Institute School of Public Health’s Research Day and PCH’s annual awards ceremony.
+Twenty-two master’s and doctoral students from PCH received awards for their research at the Milken Institute SPH’s Research Day and PCH’s annual awards ceremony.
 Research projects spanned diverse populations, methods, topics, and geographic areas.

-• The GW Center of Excellence in Maternal and Child Health successfully renewed its training grant from the Health Research and Services Administration (HRSA)/ U.S. Department of Health and Human Services for an additional five-year period.
-The Center was also awarded a new grant to support postdoctoral students, as well as an additional one-year special grant to pursue an innovative communications activity, which includes developing a digital platform for a general population audience, to translate MCH science and dispel misinformation as well as to include a podcast series.
+The GW Center of Excellence in Maternal and Child Health successfully renewed its training grant from the U.S. Department of Health and Human Services for an additional five-year period.
+The center also received a new grant to support postdoctoral students and a one-year special grant to pursue an innovative communications initiative, including a digital platform and podcast series.

-• The department launched a practicum and workforce training series for about 100 students, covering key professional skills and resources.
-Topics included program competencies, practicum deliverables, CITI training, student resources, personal branding, resumes and cover letters, networking, professionalism, workplace safety, professional values, generational diversity, communication skills, and using Handshake effectively.
+The department launched a practicum and workforce training series for about 100 students, covering key professional skills and resources.
+Topics included program competencies, practicum deliverables, CITI training, student resources, personal branding, resumes and cover letters, networking, professionalism, workplace safety, professional values, generational diversity, and communication skills.

-• Faculty members Carla Berg and Lorien Abroms organized the school’s first Research Sandbox (sponsored by the Office of Research Excellence).
-It brought together more than 30 faculty members for a dynamic day of facilitated networking, big idea ideation, and collaborative research project development focused on tackling non-communicable diseases and related behaviors.
-The event sparked inspiring discussions and new potential collaborations.
+Faculty members Carla Berg and Lorien Abroms organized the school’s first Research Sandbox.
+It brought together more than 30 faculty members for a dynamic day of facilitated networking, big-idea ideation, and collaborative development of research projects focused on tackling non-communicable diseases and related behaviors.

-• PCH grad Kristen Rodrigues, MPH, received the Nashmen Center Knapp Fellowship for the 2024-25 academic year.
+PCH grad Kristen Rodrigues, MPH, received the Nashmen Center Knapp Fellowship for the 2024-25 academic year.
+The fellowship supported her in the development of an online cervical cancer awareness and reproductive health program for transgender men in the Washington, D.C. area.